-- Using your browser, for example, Chrome has an amazing password management features that can sync across your devices when logged in.
+- Using your browser!
+For example, Chrome has an amazing password management features that can sync across all your devices when logged in.

-- 1Password is great for sharing passwords within an organisation
+- 1Password is great for sharing passwords within a large organisation.

 - Long.
 Most likely it will be a robot script trying to guess your password so the longer it is the harder it will be for the script to try every combination.
 It’s possible that with modern GPU systems cracking attempt rate of 7 billion per second can be achieved.
 An 8 character alpha-numeric password can be broken in 30 seconds!
 Whereas a 13 character password would take more than 900,000 years at that rate.
 Luckily your password hash will not be accessible for a computer to break at this speed.
 Frustratingly many systems limit the length of passwords so it’s not always possible.